elishaadamu/tingaldama/_posts/2022-10-11-Intro-to-Machine-Learning.md

 $$\hat{\theta}_{i,\text{spam}} = \frac{\sum_{j=1}^{n} x_{ij}}{n}$$

-This is the proportion of emails where the word $i$ appears in spam emails.
+This is the proportion of emails where the word $$i$$ appears in spam emails.

 ##### **Step 3: Applying Bayes Classifier with MLE Estimates**